janvodak/AspDotNetCore-ShoppingApp/docs/architecture-and-design/domain-driven-design.md

 4. **Aggregates and Repositories**: DDD introduces "aggregates" to group related entities and value objects.
 "Repositories" are responsible for retrieving and storing aggregates.
 This pattern simplifies data access and ensures consistency.

-## Implementtion principles and patterns in Domain layer
+## Implementation principles and patterns in Domain layer

 ### Implement domain entities as POCO classes